HOME | DOING AWAY WITH THE "ISSUE" | THE PREVIOUS SERIES/VOLUMES | EXHIBITIONS | ABOUT US | CONTACT US

 Alonzo Bodden | Heavy Lightweight | Trailer from And/Or on Vimeo.

-Who's Alonzo Bodden?
-First introduced to American audiences as the season three winner of NBC's Last Man Standing contest, Bodden, a former aircraft mechanic, has already starred in two previous specials for Showtime and has released five comedy CDs.
+Who's Alonzo Bodden?―you ask.
+First introduced to American audiences as the season three winner of NBC's Last Man Standing competition, Bodden, a former aircraft mechanic, has already starred in two previous specials for Showtime and has released five comedy CDs.
 He currently has a podcast treating of everything going on in the world today and has co-hosted several TV shows everywhere from Speed Channel to CNBC.
 There.

-Bodden's current special containing his, as we said, clever kind of jokes would only be the fourth such comedy project for Amazon Prime, signaling that stand-up comedy has arrived in the streaming service.
-However, he said this on The List Show: "I don't feel the pressure to carry Amazon.
+Heavy Lightweight, containing Bodden's, as we said, clever kind of jokes would only be the fourth such comedy project for Amazon Prime, signaling that stand-up comedy has arrived in the streaming service.
+However, Bodden said this on The List Show: "I don't feel the pressure to carry Amazon.
 There was a guy named Jeff Bezos.
 He's done pretty good with that.
 I'm not carrying them as much as I'd like to, believe that." :)

 As for the special itself, he says, "if I hit you with racism, I gotta balance it with jokes about my new iPhone. . . .
 I can't make you think for that much for long."
 It's kinda insulting, that one, but we like it.